nv-morpheus/MRC/docs/quickstart/README.md

-# SRF Quickstart
+# SRF Quick Start Guide (QSG)

-There are two basic ways to get started with SRF:
-- install from the conda repositories
-- pull the NGC container (available next release)
+The SRF Quick Start Guide (QSG) provides examples on how to start using SRF via the Python bindings, C++ bindings or both.

-#### Prerequisites
+## Prerequisites

 - Pascal architecture or better
 - NVIDIA driver `450.80.02` or higher